pmoris/miles-subgraph-miner/README.md

 ### Prerequisites

-The standard JAR version of MULES requires Java version 8 or higher.
+The standard JAR version of MILES requires Java version 8 or higher.
 Installation instructions for various operating systems can be found on the [Java website](https://www.java.com/en/download/help/download_options.xml).

 ### Local executable

 The latest version of the runnable JAR file is available from our [releases page](https://github.com/pmoris/subgraph-miner/releases).

-MULES requires no true installation.
+MILES requires no true installation.
 The JAR file can simply be invoked from the [command line](#command-line-options) (recommended).
 Alternatively, the file can be launched directly to open the GUI version of the tool.
-The required input files and analysis options are described [below](#how-to-use-mules).
+The required input files and analysis options are described [below](#how-to-use-miles).

 ### Compiling from source